Butternut Squash Soup

 Next you’ll want to add the Roasted Butternut Squash, and it can either be hot out of the oven, or previously roasted and stored in the fridge or freezer.

-Bring to a boil, and simmer for 2 minutes.
-Then puree the soup.
+Bring the soup to a boil, and simmer for 2 minutes.
+You’re really just heating up the liquid.

 You can either do this in the pot with an immersion blender (affiliate), or let the soup cool slightly and blend in a blender:

-The blender is a little more annoying than the immersion blender, but I find it makes for a MUCH smoother soup, so I prefer it.
+Why I like the blender more: The blender is a little more annoying than the immersion blender, but I find it makes for a MUCH smoother end result, so I prefer it.

 The soup is fantastic on its own, but you can add a touch of heavy cream or coconut cream for extra richness, and toasted pumpkin seeds for a little bit of crunch, if desired: